econia-labs/econia/doc/doc-site/docs/overview/orders.md

 This gives us a price precision of 1/100th of a penny, with room to go even more precise should we desire.
 However we recall that the most granular possible price isn't necessarily desirable due to almost every order then occupying its own price level, cluttering user interfaces.
 Some coarseness is desirable for that reason.
-Although it is possible for user interfaces to summarize orders into price levels that don't actually exist, this would diverge what the user sees from reality in a way that can't be guaranteed safe.
+Although it is possible for user interfaces to summarize orders into price levels that don't actually exist, this approach would represent to the user information that is not accurate, and is not recommended.
-Should we use the maximum precision of 0.00000001 `APT` then we observe that the maximum price lowers but remains high enough to facilitate this "mean reverting" pair:
+Should we use the maximum precision of 0.00000001 `APT` then we observe that the maximum price lowers but remains high enough for this pair, where the assets have almost the same value:

 ```python
 >>> lot_size = "0.01"